rink-turksma/IntunePrepTool/README.md

 Update: 10/17/2023

+Created by Rink Turksma with Sapien Powershell Studio.

 New screenshots with instruction how to use this tool below.

-Created by Rink Turksma with Sapien Powershell Studio.

 Version 1.2.4.1:
-The addition of the option to download Winget packages locally or on UNC path.
+The addition of the option to download Winget packages locally or to an UNC path.

 Version 1.2.4.0:
 1: When opening a downloaded MSI or EXE file the Unblock-file option is now used.